Saint Laurent Fall/Winter 2026 Look1

 • belted coats

-The lace dresses generate visual impact and press coverage, while the tailoring reinforces the brand’s dependable revenue structure.
+Fall 2026 maintains a careful balance between editorial spectacle and retail practicality.
+The lace dresses generate visual impact and press coverage.
+The tailoring carries the brand’s dependable revenue structure.

 Saint Laurent Fall/Winter 2026 Look 35